londonskittles.co.uk

 Lignum vitae The tropical hardwood the cheeses are made from.
 It is probably the heaviest wood in the world - it sinks in water (S.G.
 1.3).
 Also it allegedly has some remarkable medicinal properties - have a look at the Lignum Vitae page on the St Barths website.

 London Bridge See the diagram.
 If this is left after your opening shot, there's little you can do but step out for four.
-In this slow motion video you can see a fine example where the player has successfully gone for half the London Bridge.
 Pins 4, 5 and 6 standing.
 (Numbering front to back left to right)

 Lovely dead A cry which goes up when a shot leaves a dead pin on the frame well placed to be used to pull off an otherwise difficult shot.
 Sometimes used ironically.